How to manage debt

 Share your business plans and see if they can introduce you to some of their other clients, perhaps in exchange for a small finder’s fee.

-Reduce business costs: Five tips to consider
+Reduce business costs: Three tips to consider

 Think about where you can cut costs.
 Use accounting software to list your largest outgoings and see where you can make reductions.
 For example: